stevenolen/chef-casa-on-rails/README.md

   * You will resolve `mysql` and `elasticsearch` dependencies yourself.
 Take a look in `fixtures/cookbooks/casa_on_rails_test` for some hints on how I'd do that.
   * You will pass the path to your `bundle` bin file. `sysvinit` on centos is extremely minimal in it's path, so if you don't give me your path, the service is probably not going to start! :).
 Additionally, I have no interest in controlling how you deploy ruby, so casa_on_rails wont configure a ruby for itself!
+  * If you want to use the shib bridge configured for other rails apps in this domain, take a look at the attributes commented above.
+Note the `restrict` attributes accept either a string or array.

 ## License and Authors